RevenueCat/revenuecat-docs/docs_source/🛟 RevenueCat Support/support-first-steps.md

 }
 [/block]

 # Common Questions and Answers

 ## ➡️ Products or Offerings can't be fetched, or Offerings are empty

 If you can't fetch products, or your offerings are empty, this is nearly always a configuration issue.
 We have a guide detailing next steps [in our community here](https://community.revenuecat.com/sdks-51/why-are-offerings-or-products-empty-124).
+For Google Play Store issues, please refer to our [Google Play Checklists](doc:google-play-checklists).

 Here's how it works under the hood: